sjrowlinson/DLAProject/DLAClassLibrary/ReadMe.txt

     DYNAMIC LINK LIBRARY : DLAClassLibrary Project Overview
 ========================================================================

-AppWizard has created this DLAClassLibrary DLL for you.

-This file contains a summary of what you will find in each of the files that make up your DLAClassLibrary application.
+This file contains a summary of what you will find in each of the files that make up the DLAClassLibrary application.

 DLAClassLibrary.vcxproj
     This is the main project file for VC++ projects generated using an Application Wizard.